Silver Club status is currently closed to new applications. Clubs that currently hold Silver status will retain this for season 2023/24.

 President / Chairperson, Treasurer, Secretary, CPO / Welfare Officer, Youth Convenor (if applicable)

-Other useful documents and job descriptions:
+Other useful job descriptions:

 Executive Committee Handover Documents (Universities only)